hpe-dev-incubator/hpe-dev-portal/content/blog/ll-mesh-exploring-chat-service-and-factory-design-pattern.md

 ### Conclusion

 The **LL-Mesh Chat Service** and accompanying tools exemplify how advanced design principles like the Factory Design Pattern, combined with innovative prompt engineering, simplify and enhance the adoption of Gen AI.
-By abstracting complexities and providing versatile examples, LL-Mesh enables developers and users alike to unlock the transformative potential of Generative AI in a variety of domains.
+By abstracting complexities and providing versatile examples, LL-Mesh enables developers and users alike to unlock the transformative potential of Gen AI in a variety of domains.

 Stay tuned for our next post, where we’ll delve into another key service of LL-Mesh and explore how it continues to democratize Gen AI!